 Opened as a private spa in 1838, visitors to Bladon Springs traveled from all over the country to benefit from the "curing" properties of the park's four mineral wells.
 In 1846, a large Greek Revival hotel was built to accommodate the influx of visitors.
 This health resort was once called the "Saratoga of the South" and remained open through the Civil War.
 The State of Alabama purchased the property in 1934 and converted the location to a state park.

 Bladon Springs is open 7 days a week from 8 am to sundown.
-If anyone has questions they can call the office of Choctaw County.
+Have questions?
+Contact the Office of Choctaw County.

 The park features both day-use activities and and overnight accommodations.
 Several picnic pavilions, walking trails and a playground provide public enjoyment.
-The campsites can be rented by contacting the Choctaw County Commission at 205-459-3459
+The campsites can be rented by contacting the Park Manager at 205-574-0937.

 Choctaw National Wildlife Refuge, the Red Hills Forever Wild Tracts, and Trade Days in Coffeeville, Ala.
 Bladon Springs State Park is also approximately one hour north of dining and shopping in the Mobile area.